 Campus security officers make rounds to ensure the safety of the students and help students who have concerns, or complaints.
-The security department is located in the Benson Education Center office area 37.
+The security department is located in the Benson Education Center office area 27.
+Students are encouraged to download the LiveSafe app utilized by PCC for security contact information and resources.
 Students can contact the following security officers: